onsonr/nebula/docs/pages/tutorials/integrating-with-rails.md

 ---
 meta:
   title: Integrating with Rails
-  description: This page explains how to integrate Shoelace with a Rails app.
+  description: This page explains how to integrate Nebula with a Rails app.
 ---

 # Integrating with Rails

-This page explains how to integrate Shoelace with a Rails app.
+This page explains how to integrate Nebula with a Rails app.

 :::tip
 This is a community-maintained document.
 Please [ask the community](/resources/community) if you have questions about this integration.
-You can also [suggest improvements](https://github.com/shoelace-style/shoelace/blob/next/docs/tutorials/integrating-with-rails.md) to make it better.
+You can also [suggest improvements](https://github.com/onsonr/nebula/blob/next/docs/tutorials/integrating-with-rails.md) to make it better.
 :::

 ## Requirements